Jawad Williams

-Jawad Hason Williams (born February 19, 1983) is a former American professional basketball player.
-At 2.06 m (6 ft 9 in), he plays as a small forward-power forward.
+Jawad Hason Williams (born February 19, 1983) is an American former professional basketball player who currently serves as an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
+He plays as a small forward-power forward.
 He played high school basketball at St. Edward High School of Lakewood, Ohio (suburban Cleveland) and college basketball for the University of North Carolina Tar Heels.

-High school career
+Early life

 While at St. Edward, Williams played limited time as a freshman on a team anchored by Sam Clancy, Jr. and Steve Logan that went on to win the OHSAA state title.
 During his later years in high school, he was named first team All-Ohio and named to numerous All-American teams.
 He was named AP and Gatorade Player of the Year for Ohio and played in the McDonald's All-American Game.

 Collegiate career

 Williams played collegiate basketball under coaches Matt Doherty and Roy Williams at the University of North Carolina.
 He started as a senior for the Tar Heel team that won the 2005 NCAA tournament.
 Williams averaged 13.1 points, 4.0 rebounds, and 1.4 assists in his senior season.
 He graduated from UNC in 2005 with a B.A. in African-American studies.